 Two types of financial help

-You may be eligible for a new kind of tax credit to reduce the monthly cost of health insurance if you are not eligible for Medicaid and:
+You may be eligible for a new kind of tax credit (advance premium tax credit) to reduce the monthly cost of health insurance if:

-You may be eligible for health plans with lower deductibles, co-payments or coinsurance if you are not eligible for Medicaid and:
+You may be eligible for cost-sharing reductions – health plans with lower deductibles, co-payments or coinsurance – if:

 Tax Credit Calculation

 The tax credit is calculated based on your income, age, the cost of health insurance in your community and the amount you are expected to pay for the monthly premium based on your household income.
 In Colorado, there are 11 rating areas, so health insurance costs vary according to where you live.
 It is possible, depending on the cost of health insurance in your community compared to the portion of income you are expected to pay, to not be eligible for a tax credit even if you are in the income range shown above.
 It is also possible for people who are the same age and earn the same income to be eligible for different tax credit amounts because they live in different rating areas.

 1. Submit application for Medicaid (free or low-cost public health insurance).
 We cannot give customers a tax credit if they are eligible for Medicaid or CHP+.
 Here are FAQs from the State about filling out the online Medicaid application.
 If you have submitted the Medicaid application and want to check on the status of your application, please call 1-800-359-1991, 8 a.m. to 6 p.m.
 Monday to Friday.